SujitChauhan/triadicweb/README.md

 # triadicweb
-Website of Internet Consulting and Marketing Studio (Developed by HTML and CSS)
+Website of Internet Consulting and Marketing Studio (Developed by HTML and CSS only)